goop

 This contraceptive method implies a little, flexible rod being placed under the upper arm skin of a woman.
 There, it releases a form of the hormone progesterone.
 This hormone will stop the ovary from releasing the egg and thicken the woman’s cervical mucus which makes it very challenging for the sperm to enter the womb.

 With this method, you will need to do a small procedure that requires local anesthesia both when fitting it and removing it after three years.
-As a highly effective contraceptive method, it’s important to keep in mind there can be irregular bleeding at first, which needs to be monitored by a trained healthcare provider to avoid any potential problems.
+As a highly effective contraceptive method.
+It’s important to keep in mind there can be irregular bleeding at first.
+Which needs to be monitored by a trained healthcare provider to avoid any potential problems.

 Intrauterine Devices (IUDs)